-Moreover, the Company's right to manage the Feeder Fund will lapse if bankruptcy proceedings have been opened against the Company's assets or if a petition for bankruptcy has been rejected for lack of assets pursuant to section 26 of the German Insolvency Act (Insolvenzordnung).
+Moreover, the Company's right to manage the fund will lapse if bankruptcy proceedings have been opened against the Company's assets or if a petition for bankruptcy has been rejected for lack of assets pursuant to section 26 of the German Insolvency Act (Insolvenzordnung).

-When the Company's management right lapses, the right to manage the Feeder Fund is transferred to the depositary.
-This office shall then liquidate the Feeder Fund or, after having obtained approval from BaFin to this effect, transfer the management to another investment management company.
+When the Company's management right lapses, the right to manage the fund is transferred to the depositary.
+This office shall then liquidate the fund or, after having obtained approval from BaFin to this effect, transfer the management to another investment management company.

-Investor rights on liquidation of a feeder fund
+Investor rights on liquidation of a fund

 The subscription and redemption of units is discontinued.
-Any receipts from the sale of the assets of the Feeder Fund less the expenses to be charged to the Feeder Fund and the liquidation-related expenses shall be distributed among the investors, with the latter being entitled to receive distributions from the liquidation revenues according to the number of units they have held in the Feeder Fund.
+Any receipts from the sale of the assets of the fund less the expenses to be charged to the fund and the liquidation-related expenses shall be distributed among the investors, with the latter being entitled to receive distributions from the liquidation revenues according to the number of units they have held in the fund.